-Keeping up with the kitchen is a whole lot of task to do.
+Keeping up with a smelly drain inside a kitchen is a whole lot of tasks to do.
 Drain surely sits in, inside the kitchen.
 It is where we usually clean up the mess of kitchen preparations and rubbishes.
 This could be from the plate scrapings, food leftovers and even some of the remaining kitchen cutouts.
 One of the most common problems that every household encounters are the smelly drains!
 This problem serves as a top kitchen nightmare that mothers and housekeepers experience at one point in their lives.

 Worry no more, as we are here to help you get out of this stinking problem in the kitchen.
 Check out as we share some very easy DIY fixes for a smelly drain.

 Often times, the leading factor of stinking drains are built-up food residue.
 Over time, as we wash dishes or even other materials from the kitchen, there will always be some leftovers we can’t strain.
 This is now pushed down to our sink pipes and gets stuck somewhere over its bending point.
 And as the time goes by, by repetitive actions, this will create a built-up residue, which will cause the sink to stink. the number one best and easiest fix is by using a hot water.
 All you have to do is to boil a liter of hot water, infused with 250 ml vinegar.
 Once the water boils, you can actually add the vinegar then pour it right away to the sink.

 The vinegar has an acidic element that could help corrode the built-up residue, and even reinforced by the hot temperature from the water.
 This DIY tip will loosen up the stinking group and makes it easier for these pollutants to be flushed away from the drain.